getodk/docs/src/aggregate-data-access.rst

 APIs
 ------

-ODK Aggreate has public APIs defined for sending data to and from its various components.
+ODK Aggregate has public APIs defined for sending data to and from its various components.
 This section gives references to those API implementations that can be used for connecting new applications to the ODK ecosystem.

 .. _briefcase-cli: